WomenArts Executive Director Joins Cabinet of U.S. Department of Arts & Culture

 Led by Rebecca Burton of the Playwrights Guild and Laine Zisman Newman of Pat the Dog Theatre Creation, the Equity in Theatre team is planning a preparatory research study, a symposium to be held in Toronto in April 2015, a website dedicated to Canadian theatre women, live performance events, playreadings, and more.

 They hope to foster national and international dialogue, develop social actions that will effect change, and generate greater visibility for Canadian women in theatre.
+They also want to draw attention to the systemic discrimination that still permeates the industry:

 * Women are the majority of Canadian theatre school graduates, support workers, and audience members, but women hold less than 35% of the key creative jobs.